dafny-lang/rfcs/0012-unicode-strings.md

 ## Verification

-The change to the definition of `char` in the `DafnyPrelude.bpl` file is very minimal.
+The change to the definition of `char` in the `DafnyPrelude.bpl` file is minimal.
 The only change is to replace expressions such as `0 <= n && n < 65536` with a separate predicate defined as follows:

 ```boogie